-Jon Kieffer represents individuals and businesses as plaintiffs and defendants in a wide variety of litigation matters in state and federal trial and appellate courts nationwide.
-His practice includes products liability, professional liability, insurance coverage and bad faith litigation, and business and commercial litigation including business torts.
+Jon Kieffer is a Partner with Wagstaff & Cartmell, where he has practiced since 1998.
+Jon represents individuals and businesses as plaintiffs and defendants in a wide variety of litigation matters in state and federal trial and appellate courts nationwide.
+His practice includes products liability, professional liability, insurance bad faith litigation and commercial litigation including business torts.

 Some results that Jon has obtained on behalf of clients include the following:

 As lead counsel for two children who were orphaned when their parents were killed in a highway crash, Jon obtained a confidential settlement against U-Haul International and others in a case involving claims of product liability and negligence.

 $9 Million Settlement – Wrongful Death Products Liability Case

 All details confidential.